our Planet

 WASTE GENERATION

-TRT has maintained a Waste Circularity system since 2015 and before.
-This effort has given us a clear understanding of our wastestreams.
+TRT has maintained a Waste Circularity system since prior to 2015.
+This effort has given us a clear understanding of our waste streams.
 This has provided us with information to find opportunities to reuse, recycle and repurpose materials that would otherwise be disposed of.

 WASTE AND RECYCLING